TikTok sues US to block law that could ban the social media platform

 __________________________

-AP Business Writer Michelle Chapman contributed to this story from New York.
+AP Business Writer Michelle Chapman in New York and AP Technology Writer Barbara Ortutay in San Francisco contributed to this story.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.